-Reserves will look a bit different this Spring than in past semesters.
+Reserves will look a bit different this Summer than in past semesters.
 While our print collection remains offsite and many faculty, staff, and students continue to work remotely, we won’t be offering in-person circulation of reserve materials from the help desk.
+While we anticipate being back in business for full-service print reserves in Fall 2021 (including personal copy textbooks), we ask for your patience as we prioritize electronic materials in the intervening months.

 To accommodate fully electronic reserve use, the library has increased its online collection considerably, activating multi-user e-book licenses for course support wherever possible.
 We also provide streaming access for thousands of documentary, educational, and feature films through platforms like Kanopy and Academic Video Online, which students can view online for free with a Northeastern login.